-Before you read Otessa Moshfegh’s ‘My Year of Rest and Relaxation’, read her masterly ‘Eileen’
+Before you read Ottessa Moshfegh’s ‘My Year of Rest and Relaxation’, read her masterly ‘Eileen’

 Eileen the outcaste

 “I deplored silence.
-I deplored stillness,” says Eileen at the beginning of Otessa Moshfegh’s novel.
+I deplored stillness,” says Eileen at the beginning of Ottessa Moshfegh’s novel.
 “I hated almost everything.
 I was very unhappy and angry all the time.”
 Page after page, line after line, we watch with disbelief, with confusion, but mostly with anticipation as she describes the thoughts that go through her mind.
 The petals unfold to reveal the truth about the complicated protagonist.

 Yet, Eileen is anything but a flower.
 According to her own description, she’s ugly, skinny, invisible.
 She’s everything a woman isn’t supposed to be.
 Still, her presence weighs like a rock throughout the story.
 A rock that despite everyone’s denial, including hers, does bleed.